bertofurth/Seagate-Central-Debian/README.md

 We should provide basic instructions for getting Samba file sharing working in Debian because this is the main functionality that most people use on a NAS.

+We should create a simple webpage that appears when the system is upgraded to Debian so that the user is not left "hanging" when the upgrade process from native firmware completes.